-65 funny things to ask Siri for a good giggle
+61 funny things to ask Siri for a good giggle

 What is zero divided by zero?

 "Imagine that you have zero cookies and you split them evenly among zero friends, how many cookies does each person get?
-See, it doesn't make sense and cookie monster is sad that there are no cookies, and you are sad that you have no friends."
+See, it doesn't make sense and cookie monster is sad that there are no cookies, and your friends are sad because they don't exist.
+Oh wow, this escalated quickly".

 Which came first, the chicken or the egg?

 Siri has a few smart answers for this one.
 "I checked their calendars.
 They both have the same birthdays", "Chicken, egg, chicken, egg, chicken, egg, chicken, egg.
 Oops.
-Stack overflow" and "Some believe an ancient 'proto-chicken' laid an egg containing a DNA mutation that resulted in a chicken hatching from said egg.
-Hope that helps".
+Stack overflow", "Some believe an ancient 'proto-chicken' laid an egg containing a DNA mutation that resulted in a chicken hatching from said egg.
+Hope that helps" and "Interesting question.
+You can set an egg timer but not a chicken timer.
+I don't know if that helps".

 How do I look?